10 STEPS TO BUILD YOUR OWN DÍA DE LOS MUERTOS ALTAR

 - Spread a variety of candles and votives out - I usually have 50-75.
 The more you have, the more magical it is, but make sure to blow every single one out!

 - Add the photos of your departed loved ones all over the altar - including pets, strangers or icons that you want to honor too.
-I always put a picture of Selena, Frida Kahlo, postcards I have of the twin towers prior to 9/11, and a picture of Las Vegas to commemorate those lost in the tragedy of 2017.
+I always put a picture of Selena, Frida Kahlo, and postcards I have of the Twin Towers prior to 9/11.
+I have a whole section dedicated to my dog that passed a couple of years ago with his favorite treats and his leash.
+And this year, in addition to several personal losses, I will also be honoring all the people we have lost in this pandemic.

 - If available to you, put flowers (yellow marigolds are customary), pan de muertos, sugar skulls and catrinas to fill the rest of the altar.